 His father's credo proved persuasive.
-Instead of enrolling in art school, Brandon Haw attended Bartlett School of Architecture and Planning in London, continuing on to Princeton University in the U.S. where he received his Masters Degree in Architecture.
-After graduating he worked at the offices of Skidmore Owings and Merrill and then joined Norman Foster’s studio, where, over the course of 26 years, he built up the practice from 30 people to nearly 2,000 and oversaw major international projects including the HSBC World Headquarters in London and the Hearst Building in Manhattan.
+Instead of enrolling in art school, Brandon Haw attended Bartlett School of Architecture and Planning in London, continuing on to Princeton University in the United States where he received his Masters Degree in Architecture.
+After graduating, he worked at the offices of Skidmore Owings and Merrill, and then joined Norman Foster’s studio, where, over the course of 26 years, built up the practice from 30 people to nearly 2,000, and oversaw major international projects including the HSBC World Headquarters in London and the Hearst Building in Manhattan.

-Around two years ago Haw launched his own New York-based practice, Brandon Haw Architecture (BHA), a move inspired in part by a desire to return to the fundamentals of architecture and the principles that his father emphasised many years ago.
+Around two years ago, Haw launched his own New York-based practice, Brandon Haw Architecture (BHA), a move inspired by a desire to return to the fundamentals of architecture and by the principles that his father emphasised many years ago.

 “It was a very serious conversation that I’ve always remembered because it has guided how I treat architecture from a functional point of view, first and foremost,” Haw confides.
 “I don’t care about style.
 What architecture really needs to do is create a better physical environment through design.”

 Morning light streams through the east-facing windows onto building plans and paper models.
-The intense sun finds its way into BHA’s new studio located in the iconic Seagram building in midtown Manhattan, casting evident shadows on tables and floors.
-Inside the tall bronze and glass tower designer by the one and only Mies van der Rohe in 1958 sits the man himself – Brandon Haw.
+The intense sun finds its way into BHA’s new studio located in the iconic Seagram Building in midtown Manhattan, casting evident shadows on tables and floors.
+Inside the tall bronze and glass tower, designed by the one and only Mies van der Rohe in 1958, sits the man himself – Brandon Haw.

 The 56-year-old sits at a table wearing a crisp suit jacket and tousled salt-and-pepper hair.
 He is soft spoken as he describes his journey as an architect and retains a British modesty uncommon among his American peers, but he is no less resolute about what matters to him when it comes to the built environment and the cities that inspire him.

 In addition, Haw emphasises on urban responsibility - the belief that architecture should be guided by an understanding of historic and urban context.
-To discover the design cues for his buildings, one need only look to the urban landscapes that surround them.
+To discover the design cues for his buildings, he only needs to look at the urban landscapes that surround him.
 The parks, the precincts, green pockets and peripheral developments all play a role in completing his design plan.

 Miami certainly has its share of outlandish architecture.
 The city’s latest building boom has produced a glut of new towers, many designed by international ‘starchitects’ eager to leave their mark on the seaside city.
 Haw is among those taking a more understated approach.